MaynardMiner/SWARM/README.md

 -Hashrates monitoring via logging for miners that require it.

--Latest miners, including HiveOS custom miners.
+-New miners than HiveOS.

 -Strong support via discord.
 Users with rig setups of 100s of GPU's are using and troubleshooting as updates are released.

-**Algorithms** (As defined by pool and translation required by miners)
+**Algorithms** (As defined by poola and translation required by miners)

 ```
     "aergo": "aergo",
     "aeon": "aeon",
     "allium": "allium",
     "balloon": "balloon",
+    "bcd": "bcd",
     "bitcore": "bitcore",
     "blake": "blakecoin",
     "blakecoin": "blakecoin",